secretBears/qapi-presentation/slides/qapi_frontend.md

 ## Angular Frontend Features

-* Responsive
+* Create Question Set to current location
-* Multiplayer
+	* with 10 Questions
-* Request with current location
+* Authentication
-* AngularJS
+* Play against other player
-* Game Model
+* Find all user
-* angular-loading-bar
+* Find all games where you can participate